StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ### Enable/disable

 {% hint style="info" %}
-When a monitor is disabled, all health states associated with the monitor will be removed, and they will no longer be visible in the StackState UI.
-Disabling a monitor is quite useful to debug and fix execution errors without having the monitor produce health states or errors.
+Disabling a monitor removes all health states associated with that monitor from StackState.
+They will no longer be visible in the StackState UI.
+It can be useful to disable a monitor to debug and fix execution errors without having the monitor produce health states or errors.
 A disabled monitor can still be used to do a `dry-run`.
 {% endhint %}

 Individual monitors can be disabled using the StackState CLI.
 To disable/enable a monitor: